SynteLang/SynteLang/README.md

 + Using, modifying, or distributing the software in binary or source code form for commercial purposes will never be permitted.

 Suggestions, including improvements to the code are welcome.
-We are unable to accept code contributions directly until the project has been licenced.
+We are unable to accept code contributions directly until the project has been licensed.
+Currently it looks likely that a GPL or MIT license will be selected when the time comes.
 If you would like to fork the code for more radical changes then we wholeheartly suggest you instead write a unique live coding platform from scratch.
 The file is of an order of only a thousand lines of code after all, and the learning experience will be invaluable to you.

 ### Influences and other live-coding environments